Folklore (Taylor Swift album): Background

-In April 2020, Taylor Swift was set to embark on Lover Fest, her sixth concert tour in support of her seventh studio album Lover (2019), which was cancelled following the COVID-19 pandemic.
-On July 23, 2020, nine photos were uploaded to Swift's Instagram account, all without captions, forming a black and white image of the singer standing alone in a forest.
-Subsequently, she made another post across all her social media accounts, announcing that her eighth studio album would be released at midnight; Swift stated: "Most of the things I had planned this summer didn't end up happening, but there is something I hadn't planned on that DID happen.
+In April 2020, Taylor Swift was set to embark on Lover Fest, a concert tour in support of her seventh studio album Lover (2019), which was cancelled following the COVID-19 pandemic.
+On July 23, 2020, nine photos were uploaded to Swift's Instagram account, all without captions, forming a black and white image of her standing alone in a forest.
+Subsequently, Swift made another post across all her social media accounts, announcing that her eighth studio album would be released at midnight; Swift stated: "Most of the things I had planned this summer didn't end up happening, but there is something I hadn't planned on that DID happen.
 And that thing is my 8th studio album, Folklore".
 She confirmed the image as the album's cover artwork and revealed the track list.
 The Wall Street Journal opined that the surprise announcement "caught fans and the music business off-guard".
 Billboard stated that it "blindsided the pop music world", arriving as "exciting news" during lockdown.
-Folklore was released eleven months after Lover—the fastest turnaround for a Swift studio album at the time, beating the one year and nine months gap between Reputation (2017) and Lover.
-In another post, Swift announced that the music video for the track "Cardigan" would release at the same time as the album.
+Folklore was released eleven months after Lover—the fastest turnaround for a Swift studio album at the time, beating the one year and nine month gap between Reputation (2017) and Lover.
+In another post, Swift announced that the music video for the track "Cardigan" would be released at the same time as the album.